 For an asking price of Rs.
 9000, what would you expect from a phone?
 Not much, right?
 I had the same feeling when I switched to the Xiaomi Redmi Go as my daily driver.
 My expectations were already low.
-I was prepared for a below-average user experience, and lots of frustrations.
+I was prepared for below-average user experience and lots of frustrations.
 But I’m glad to say I was not as correct.
 This phone isn’t half as bad as I’d thought.
 Maybe because all the phones in that price range I’ve tried till now have failed to impress me, but this is a different story.

 Xiaomi Redmi Go specifications:

 - Operating System: Android 8.1 Oreo (Go edition)

 - SIM (s): Dual SIM

 - Display: 5.0 inches HD IPS LCD screen with 16:9 aspect ratio

 - Rear cameras: 8 MP with LED flash and HDR